 Providing everyone access to nature

 Each year, thousands of visitors come to Belwin to experience healthy ecosystems, visit a herd of bison on our restored prairie, and attend events that offer surprising and meaningful ways to experience the natural world.
-Whether it’s during a break from a soccer tournament at Belwin’s Lucy Winton Bell Athletic Fields or an afternoon outside with the kids, Belwin makes it easy for people to explore wild places—just a stone’s throw from a major metropolitan area.
+Whether it’s during a break from a soccer tournament at Belwin’s Lucy Winton Bell Athletic Fields, an afternoon outside with the kids, or an evening stargazing with members of the Minnesota Astronomical Society at the Joseph J. Casby Observatory, Belwin makes it easy for people to explore wild places—just a stone’s throw from a major metropolitan area.

 Arts, Culture, and Ecology